-Life insurance is an important part of your financial security, especially if others depend on you for support.
-AD&D insurance is designed to provide a benefit in the event of accidental death or dismemberment.
-The insurance is administered by MedMutual Life and provides Basic Life and AD&D benefit equal to 1x base annual earnings with a minimum of \$50,000 and maximum of \$250,000 to all eliqible non-union employees, at no cost to you.
+Life Insurance is an important part of your financial wellbeing, especially if others depend on you for support.
+The coverage is administered by MedMutual Life and provides Basic Life and Accidental Death and Dismemberment Insurance at no cost to all eligible Non-Union employees equal to 1 times your base annual earnings, with a minimum of \$50,000 and a maximum of \$250,000.
+Coverage is automatic; you do not need to enroll.

-Voluntary (Optional) Life and AD&D InsuranceCoverage
+Voluntary Life and AD&D Insurance

-In addition to the District-paid Life insurance, you have the opportunity to purchase additional Life and AD&D insurance through post-tax deductions.
-This coverage is voluntary and 100% employee paid.
-You must purchase this coverage on yourself in order to purchase coverage on your spouse or children.
+In addition to the Sewer District-paid Life insurance, you may choose to purchase additional Life and AD&D coverage for yourself and your dependents through after-tax deductions.
+This coverage is voluntary and 100% employee-paid.
+You must purchase this coverage for yourself in order to purchase coverage for your spouse or child(ren).